CarineRey/caars/README.md

   [--just-parse-input]     Parse input and exit.
 Recommended to check all input
                            files.
 (Default:false)
-  [--memory INT]           Number of GB of system memory to use.(Default:1) [--mpast FLOAT]          Minimal percentage of alignment of an Amalgam
+  [--memory INT]           Number of GB of system memory to use.(Default:1) [--mpast FLOAT]          Minimal percentage of alignment of an Caars
-                           sequences on its (non amalgam) closest sequence to be kept in the final output [--no-reconcile]         Not run final Reconciliation step [--np INT]               Number of CPUs (at least 2).
+                           sequences on its (non caars) closest sequence to be kept in the final output [--no-reconcile]         Not run final Reconciliation step [--np INT]               Number of CPUs (at least 2).
 (Default:2)